-Any victimisation, retaliation or detriment caused or threatened to be caused in reprisal for a report regarding disclosable matters being made under this Policy will be treated as misconduct and may result in disciplinary action, which may include dismissal (or termination of engagement).
-If you experience or discover any such detrimental conduct, or potential conduct, you should report it immediately via the methods set out in section 2.12 of this Policy or to Envato's Chief People Officer at [email protected] or General Counsel at [email protected].
+Any victimisation, retaliation or detriment caused or threatened to be caused in reprisal for a report regarding Disclosable Matters being made under this Policy will be treated as misconduct and may result in disciplinary action, which may include dismissal (or termination of engagement).
+If you experience or discover any such detrimental conduct, or potential conduct, you should report it immediately via the methods set out in section 2.10 of this Policy or to Envato's Chief Financial Officer at [email protected] or Chief Technology Officer at [email protected].

 Where appropriate, to protect a whistleblower from the risk of detriment Envato may:

 conduct a risk assessment of the whistleblower, and any other staff that might be suspected of having made a disclosure;

 allow a whistleblower to perform their duties from another location;